microsoft/EdgeML/examples/pytorch/FastCells/README.md

 **GRUCell**, and **LSTMCell**, which can be substituted for Fast(G)RNN, as well as untrolled RNNs which are equivalent to `nn.LSTM` and `nn.GRU`.

-Note that all the cells and wrappers, when used independently from `fastcell_example.py` or `edgeml_pytorch.trainer.fastTrainer`, take in data in a batch first format, i.e., [batchSize, timeSteps, inputDims] by default, but can also support [timeSteps, batchSize, inputDims] format if  `batch_first` argument is set to False.
+Note that all the cells and wrappers have `batch_first` argument set to False by default i.e. data is asumed to be in the format [timeSteps, batchSize, inputDims] by default, but can also support [batchSize, timeSteps, inputDims] format if batch_first argument is set to True.
-`fast_example.py` automatically adjusts to the correct format across tf, c++ and pytorch.

 For training FastCells, `edgeml_pytorch.trainer.fastTrainer` implements the three-phase FastCell training routine in PyTorch.
 A simple example `fastcell_example.py` is provided